 Director of the Worcester Polytechnic Institute (WPI) Symphony Orchestra and Chamber Music Coach for WPI’s Medwin Honors String Quartet.
 Among her many past accomplishments, Lynne has taught traditional and Suzuki violin lessons, and she also

 successfully designed and implemented a pilot string program for the Billerica Public School system.
 In addition to Lynne’s classical music endeavors, she also enjoys performing as a strolling violinist in communities designed for those with memory impairment throughout the Boston area.
 In her free time, she enjoys spending time with friends and family, playing with her big, furry ginger tabby, Benji, planting flowers in her

 yard, hiking and mountain biking.

-Luke Morrissey, Associate Member, Cellist, Bassist, Electric Bassist
+Luke Morrissey, Resident Member, Cellist, Bassist, Electric Bassist

 Luke began playing cello at age 10, he progressed quickly as a cellist performed as a soloist with his school orchestra at age 12.
 Luke holds a Bachelor of Music degree from the Boston Conservatory at Berklee, after graduating in 2018.
 While at the Boston Conservatory luke was principal cellist of the Boston Conservatory Orchestra Spectrum Project.
 In 2018 Luke was a member of the fellowship ensemble at Apple Hill Center for Chamber Music in Nelson, New Hampshire.